 Xi has also been growing more assertive internationally as his influence and clout on the world stage grows.
 His boldest statements came at Davos earlier this year when he talked about the need to extend globalization and free trade.
 As Gideon Rachman in The Atlantic points out, “When Britain was the dominant economy it was the promoter of free trade.
 When America was the dominant economy it was the promoter of free trade.
 Now China’s the promoter of free trade, and you can feel the wheels of history turning.”

-Perhaps no where is this new-found brashness more clear than in China’s expansion into the South China Sea.
+Perhaps no where is this new-found brashness more clear than in China’s expansion in the South China Sea.
 Bolstered by the steady increases they have been making to their military, China is making it clear that this is their territory and any claims that any other nations have to it are illegitimate.

 山雨欲来风满楼 – A Rising Wind Forebodes A Coming Storm

 However domestic issues are still at the heart of everything China does.
 To that end the CCP has lately been tightening the reigns on its people and thickening the firewall that surrounds the Chinese internet.
-But the beating heart of the country is economic growth and if there is anything that scares the leaders in Beijing it is the fear of a slow down as it could disrupt their well-laid plans.
-Key to maintaining economic growth will be the need to reform the ambiguous role of state-owned enterprises, to re-think the incessant push for fixed-asset investments and continue fueling domestic consumption.
-All of which are highlighted by the hip-hop parody of macro-economist Big Daddy Dough…
+But the beating heart of the country is economic growth, and if there is anything that scares the leaders in Beijing it is the fear of a slow down as it could disrupt their well-laid plans.
+Key to maintaining economic growth will be the need to reform the ambiguous role of state-owned enterprises, to re-think the incessant push for fixed-asset investments, and to continue fueling domestic consumption.
+All of which are colorfully highlighted by the hip-hop parody of macro-economist Big Daddy Dough…

 China’s Trump Cards